jhpyle/docassemble/_docs/initial.md

 interview that set `required privileges`, the `required privileges` settings of later [`metadata`] blocks will override the `required privileges` settings of earlier [`metadata`] blocks.
-Setting `required privileges: []` will ensure that the interview is always shown in the list, notwithstanding the `required privileges` settings of any earlier [`metadata`] blocks.
+Setting `required privileges: []` will ensure that the interview can be used, notwithstanding the `required privileges` settings of any earlier [`metadata`] blocks.

+<a name="required privileges for listing"></a>The `required privileges
+for listing` metadata specifier is like `required privileges`, except it only controls whether the interview will be shown in the list of interviews available at `/list`.
+The `required privileges` metadata specifier also controls whether the interview will be listed.
 For more information about the `/list` page, see the documentation for the [`dispatch`] configuration directive.

 <a name="error action"></a>You can set an `error action` if you want
 your interview to do something substantive in the event that your